rust-lang/rust/src/doc/rustc-dev-guide/src/building/new-target.md

 Beware that if you patch to a local `path` dependency, this will enable warnings for that dependency.
 Some dependencies are not warning-free, and due to the `deny-warnings` setting in `config.toml`, the build may suddenly start to fail.
-To work around the warnings, you may want to disable `deny-warnings` in the config, or modify the dependency to remove the warnings.
+To work around warnings, you may want to:
+- Modify the dependency to remove the warnings
+- Or for local development purposes, suppress the warnings by setting deny-warnings = false in config.toml.

 ```toml
 # config.toml
 [rust]
 deny-warnings = false
 ```

 [`libc`]: https://crates.io/crates/libc
 [`cc`]: https://crates.io/crates/cc